 The current Ping Pong Club is made up of two Word Smiths and two Artsy Fartsies.
 Here's the line-up:

-Suryn “Copy Cat” Longbotham
+Name: Suryn “Copy Cat” Longbotham

-The Word Smiths
+Team: The Word Smiths

-Lord of the Rings Trivia Queen
+Secret Superpower: Lord of the Rings Trivia Queen

 Perhaps that kind of out-of-the-box creativity is genetic.
 If so, Longbotham has certainly inherited the essential DNA.
 The most senior member of the Ping Pong club—she’s set to graduate from the University of Washington this spring —Longbotham has shown she’s got the stuff, as a copywriter on the Square Tomato team.